4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

 Students could also choose to examine issues such as homelessness, vacant land, weak transportation links, and other issues that face communities near them.
 They might use this project as an opportunity to understand more deeply the causes of these issues and viable ways of addressing them.
 For example, asking questions such as “what kinds of places are in my neighbourhood?”, “is our community serving everyone?”, “who is our city leaving behind?”, “how can cities work for everyone?” helps students navigate their project and build on the answers they receive.

-Not only does a project like this incorporate voices from the community and give students a chance to design their futures, but it also includes basic skills such as reading a map, working systematically, using basic math concepts, and communicating with others.
+Not only do inquiry project ideas like this incorporate voices from the community, but they also give students a chance to design their futures.
+It also includes basic skills such as reading a map, working systematically, using basic math concepts, and communicating with others.
 A resource called “A Kid’s Guide to Building Great Communities” can be super helpful for anyone considering this project!

 Hopefully the ideas above have given you some inspiration!
 If they don’t seem feasible for you or your students, consider some of these inquiry-based ideas: